<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 {Sender first name}

-When it comes to asking customers for money, email is one of the most efficient ways of doing so.
-It is a quick and painless way to communicate with your customers.
-Email also allows you to be more personal with your message.
-You can easily include detail, attach an invoice copy, customer statements, or link customers to a payment gateway to make instant payments.
-Emails are an easy way to ensure your customer receives all relevant information and documentation within one message, to pay your invoice instantly as soon as your reminder hits their inbox.
+A payment request email also allows you to be more personal with your message.
+You can easily include payment terms, attach an invoice copy, and customer statements, or link customers to a payment gateway to make instant payments.
+Messages ensure your customer receives all relevant information and documentation within one statement they need to pay overdue invoices instantly.

 Effective invoicing communication via email must begin as soon as your invoice is issued.
-You can also kindly ask your customer to confirm receipt of the email and share any anticipated payment delays in advance in your before-due payment reminder email.
+You can also kindly ask your customer to confirm receipt of the email and share any anticipated overdue payment delays in advance in your before-due payment reminder email.

 • Open your email with pleasantries.
+You are more likely to receive payment if you remain polite.

 • Conclude with expressing gratitude for their continued business and for their timely payments.
+Reassert you offer multiple payment options and that you always collect overdue payments.

 Via SMS texts: best for reaching customers quickly

-Best practices for sending payment reminders over SMS:
+Best practices for sending reminders over SMS

 Here is a short and sweet template for sending payment reminders over SMS and texts to your customers: